activities

 Don't forget to book your vacation rentals with us

 Costa Rica is home to more than 300 sandy beaches, warm water, and some of the best surf breaks in the world—making surfing in Costa Rica one of the top activities to enjoy during your tropical beach vacation!
-Whether you’re staying on the Pacific Coast or the Caribbean Coast, there are plenty of Costa Rica surf spots to explore for both beginner and advanced surfers.
+Whether you’re staying on the Pacific or the Caribbean Coast, there are plenty of Costa Rica surf spots to explore for both beginner and advanced wave riders.
+Each coast is unique, with more variety of spots on the Pacific side but intense, amazing waves in the Caribbean.

 Discover the best surfing beaches in Costa Rica below, so you can begin planning your trip to one of the top surfing destinations in Central America!